 Lauren holds a PhD in Geography from the University of Exeter, with a focus on climate and human health.

 Lauren is a public health professional with over eight years of experience designing and implementing global health programs with a focus on maternal, newborn, and child health.
-As an mHealth Manager, Lauren supports in-country partner organizations and government ministries to implement and scale the Safe Delivery App and.
+As a Senior Program manager, Lauren supports in-country partner organizations and government ministries to implement and scale the Safe Delivery App and.
 She is based in Brooklyn, New York.

 Before joining Maternity Foundation, Lauren was a Senior Program Associate for the USAID Fistula Care Plus project at EngenderHealth.
 She has also worked with UNICEF in New York, Helen Keller International in the Philippines, and Concern Worldwide in Sierra Leone.
 Lauren received a BA from Emory University and an MPH from Columbia University's Mailman School of Public Health.